Configuring an MFA policy for strong authentication

 -

-In the Send notification when new device paired list, select how the user should be notified when a new device has been added to their account.
+In the Send notification when new device paired list, select how to notify the user when a new device is added to their account.

 Choose from: